molejar/pyUBoot/doc/mkenv.md

 #### $ mkenv extract FILE

-Extract the content of U-Boot environment blob and save it in readable text format
+Extract the content of U-Boot environment blob and save it as readable text file.
+That way you can extract the U-Boot environment blob from SD card image.

 ##### options:
 * **-b, --bigendian** - The target is big endian (default is little endian)